eggkiller1101/CITS5506-Smart-Room-Occupancy-System/README.md

 Should return replies if the Pi can reach your computer.

+NOTE: Turn off firewall or allow Flask through your firewall (especially on macOS).

 ## How to Run the Frontend Page

 To run the frontend page, follow these steps: